landonia/landonia.github.io/content/_index.md

 handle: "landotube"
 ---

-I write and manage software for a living.
+I create and manage software for a living.
+I live and work in San Jose, California.